 One ADA-equipped trolley runs counterclockwise from East Campus to West Campus, to West Annex Parking, to Azusa Square, and then back to East Campus.
-In addition, from 4:30-11 p.m., a 15-passenger van shuttles passengers between Azusa Square at Cerritos Avenue and 690 Alosta Avenue.

 After Hours (10 p.m-2 a.m)

 A courtesy van runs between West Annex Parking and East Campus.